 To apply, after reading the information below, please submit an application here:

-We organize our work in three core priorities: A Just and Equitable COVID-19 Recovery, focused on supporting efforts to rebuild and recover from the pandemic in Greater Washington; Reimagining the Social Contract, aimed at redefining the relationship between systems and people; and the Fund for Black-led Change, a five-year, $20 million initiative to strengthen the infrastructure of Black-led movements building power to change communities and the region.
+We focus the Foundation’s resources toward three core bodies of work: A Just and Equitable COVID-19 Recovery, focused on supporting efforts to rebuild and recover from the pandemic in Greater Washington; Reimagining the Social Contract, aimed at redefining the relationship between systems and people; and the Fund for Black-led Change, a five-year, $20 million initiative to strengthen the infrastructure of Black-led movements building power to change communities and the region.

-We seek to hire a Director of Virginia Partnerships and Strategy to lead the Foundation’s work in Virginia and with immigrant-serving and immigrant-focused organizations throughout the region.
-This person in this position is a partner in driving social change and racial justice by proactively developing knowledge of community needs and of those working toward solutions and cultivating and stewarding relationships with stakeholders.
-The Partnership’s Director provides input on programmatic strategy within assigned issue and geographic areas through a racial justice lens to achieve the goals in the Foundation’s strategic plan, convenes grantees and other partners with shared goals, strengthens existing networks and builds partnerships with external colleagues; communicates the Foundation’s goals and strategy to potential applicants, current grantees, and other partners; and reviews and recommends action on grant applications.
+We seek to hire a Director of Maryland Partnerships and Strategy to lead the Foundation’s work in Maryland.
+The person in this position will be a partner in driving social change and racial justice by proactively developing knowledge of community needs and of those working toward solutions and cultivating and stewarding relationships with stakeholders.
+The Maryland Partnerships and Strategy Director provides input on programmatic strategy within assigned issue and geographic areas through a racial justice lens to achieve the goals in the Foundation’s strategic plan, convenes grantees and other partners with shared goals, strengthens existing networks and builds partnerships with external colleagues; communicates the Foundation’s goals and strategy to potential applicants, current grantees, and other partners; and reviews and recommends action on grant applications.
 This position reports directly to the Vice President for Community Partnerships and Learning.

 How to Apply

-To apply for the Virginia Partnerships and Strategy Directory, after reading the information below, submit your application via the Survey Monkey link above.
+To apply for the Maryland Partnerships and Strategy Director position, submit your application via Survey Monkey at this link: https://www.surveymonkey.com/r/SDKMKQ6 after reading the information below.
 To complete the application, you will need to upload your resume and provide brief responses to the following questions.
 Please do not include a cover letter.

 - What drew your interest to this position?

-- How would you describe your knowledge of the Northern Virginia community?
+- How would you describe your knowledge of Montgomery and Prince George’s counties?

-- Collaborate with the Vice President for Community Partnerships & Learning on the development and execution of strategies to build power and movements in Virginia and the Greater Washington region to achieve a racially and economically just community, with a particular focus on immigrant serving organizations and immigrant rights issues.
+- Collaborate with the Vice President for Community Partnerships & Learning on the development and execution of strategies to build power and movements in Maryland, particularly in Prince George’s County, and the Greater Washington region to achieve a racially and economically just community.

-- Oversee the grantmaking and program portfolios for Virginia and for immigrant-focused and immigrant-serving organizations in the region supporting the strategies of movement building, systems change, narrative change, coalition building, and capacity building.
+- Oversee the grantmaking and program portfolios for Maryland to advance strategies of movement building, systems change, narrative change, coalition building, and capacity building.

 - Contribute to the design and implementation of technical assistance, leadership development, convening, and advocacy efforts in partnership with grantees and allied funders to support strengthening individual immigrant-focused organizations and the ecosystem of immigrant focused organizations as a whole.